cfengine/documentation/reference/components.markdown

 ### package_module

-**Description:** The default package module to use.
+**Description:** The default package module body to use.

-Defines the default package module to use for [package promises][packages], if none is specified in the promise.
+Defines the default package module body to use for [package promises][packages], if none is specified in the promise.

 **Type:** `string`